 Figure 10.8: Simulations with the Bern 2.5d model for the evolution of the Atlantic meridional overturning circulation (AMOC) in the Atlantic considering a warming scenario.
-The different simplified $CO_2$ -scenarios (left) consist of an exponential increase at different rates, levelling off at a given maximum value.
-The AMOC reveals a bifurcation in its behaviour: for small maximum values or slow rates of increase, the threshold for a complete shut-down is not exceeded.
+The different simplified CO_2 -scenarios (left) consist of an exponential increase at different rates, levelling off at a given maximum value of CO_2 .
+The AMOC (right) reveals a bifurcation in its behaviour: for small maximum CO_2 values or slow rates of CO_2 increase, the threshold for a complete shut-down is not exceeded.
 Figure from Stocker and Schmittner [1997].